akhilchibber/Plant-Seedlings-Classification/README.md

 </p>

 ## Dataset
-The dataset used in this project can be found on Kaggle: [Plant Seedlings Classification Dataset](https://www.kaggle.com/datasets/vbookshelf/v2-plant-seedlings-dataset).
+This project utilizes the "V2 Plant Seedlings Dataset," which comprises 5,539 images of crop and weed seedlings at different growth stages, which can be found on Kaggle: [Plant Seedlings Classification Dataset](https://www.kaggle.com/datasets/vbookshelf/v2-plant-seedlings-dataset).
+The dataset is richly diverse, containing 12 distinct plant species common in Danish agriculture.
+Each class consists of RGB images showing plants at various growth stages, making it a perfect dataset for our classification task.

 ## Contributing
 We welcome contributions to enhance the functionality and efficiency of this script.
 Feel free to fork, modify, and make pull requests to this repository.
 To contribute: